-Nevertheless, most graph sparsification techniques exist to-date are sampling-based~\citep{DBLP:journals/siamcomp/FungHHP19}.
-While effective, they all introduce high computation complexity (due the involvement of many matrix operations) and lack the flexibility to preserve different graph properties in many applications (since the sampling technique needs to be tailored for each application), e.g., approximate graph analysis~\citep{10.1145/3210259.3210269,DBLP:conf/pods/AhnGM12,DBLP:conf/sigmod/SatuluriPR11,10.1145/2806416.2806543}, privacy preserving~\citep{DBLP:conf/asiacrypt/Upadhyay13,DBLP:conf/nips/AroraU19}, and representation learning~\citep{DBLP:conf/icml/CalandrielloKLV18}.
+Nevertheless, most graph sparsification techniques that exist to date are sampling-based~\cite{DBLP:journals/siamcomp/FungHHP19}.
+While effective, they all introduce high computation complexity (due to the involvement of many matrix operations) and lack the flexibility to preserve different graph properties in many applications (since the sampling technique needs to be tailored for each application), e.g., approximate graph analysis~\cite{10.1145/3210259.3210269,DBLP:conf/pods/AhnGM12,DBLP:conf/sigmod/SatuluriPR11,10.1145/2806416.2806543}, privacy preserving~\cite{DBLP:conf/asiacrypt/Upadhyay13,DBLP:conf/nips/AroraU19}, and representation learning~\cite{DBLP:conf/icml/CalandrielloKLV18}.
 Thus, a general, flexible graph sparsification technique for various reduction objectives and application domains is highly desired.

-We present SparRL, a general graph sparsification framework empowered by deep reinforcement learning (RL) that can be applied to any edge sparsification task with a customized reduction goal.
-Consider the example shown in Figure~\ref{fig:example}, by setting modularity preservation as the edge reduction objective, SparRL can prune a user-defined amount of edges from the original graph and still preserve the substructure modularity.
-To improve learning efficiency and convergence rate of SparRL, we place the RL agent to different initial states by randomly sparsifying the original graph before each training episode, use Double DQN~\citep{van2016deep} with Prioritized Replay~\citep{schaul2015prioritized}, and employ $\epsilon$-greedy exploration strategy for the optimal pruning behavior.
+We present SparRL, a general graph sparsification framework empowered by deep Reinforcement Learning (RL) that can be applied to any edge sparsification task with a customized reduction goal.
+Consider the example shown in Figure~\ref{fig:example}, by setting modularity preservation as the edge reduction objective function, SparRL can prune a user-defined number of edges from the original graph and still preserve the substructure modularity.
+To improve the learning efficiency and convergence rate of SparRL, we initialize the initial state by randomly sparsifying the graph before each training episode, use Double DQN~\cite{van2016deep} with Prioritized Replay~\cite{schaul2015prioritized}, and employ $\epsilon$-greedy exploration for searching for the optimal pruning strategy.

-We test SparRL on a wide range of graphs and metrics including PageRank, community structure, and pairwise shortest-path distance.
-From our extensive experiments, SparRL outperforms all baseline methods on preserving PageRank, community structure, and single-pair shortest path (SPSP) at a variety of edge-kept ratios.
-In summary, the contributions of SparRL are the following:
+We test SparRL using a wide range of graph datasets and metrics including PageRank, community structure, and pairwise shortest-path distance.
+As a result, SparRL outperforms all baselines on preserving PageRank, community structure, and single-pair shortest path (SPSP) at a variety of edge-kept ratios.